Between Destiny and Chance

 Yet despite the shocking nature of the forewarning, the passage ends with a note of consolation:

-The key-word of the passage is the word keri.
+The keyword of the passage is the word keri.
 It appears exactly seven times in the tochachah - a sure sign of significance.
 Here are two of them by way of example:

 Lev.
 26:27-28

 What does the word keri mean?
-I have translated it here as "hostile".
+I have translated it here as “contrary”.
 There are other suggestions.
-The Targum reads it as "harden yourselves", Rashbam as "refuse", Ibn Ezra as "overconfident", Saadia as "rebellious".
+The Targum reads it as “harden yourselves”, Rashbam as “refuse”, Ibn Ezra as “overconfident”, Saadia as “rebellious”.

 However, Rambam gives it a completely different interpretation, and does so in a halachic context: